 In the largest public awareness initiative in its history, America’s WETLAND is raising awareness of the impact of Louisiana’s wetland loss on the national economy, world ecology, and hurricane protection.

 What you can do (via the org’s site): Donate time and money.
 Volunteer with the America’s WETLAND Conservation Corps.
 Join mailing campaign.
 Receive e-mail alerts and newsletters.
 Persuade local officials to make your parish, town, or city an American WETLAND “Community Partner.”

-Delta Chapter of the Sierra Club (and the New Orleans Group)
+Delta Chapter of the Sierra Club

 The Delta Chapter is the Sierra Club in the State of Louisiana.
 We advance the cause of protecting Louisiana’s environment in a variety of ways, including lobbying the state legislature in Baton Rouge, sponsoring a Mercury Public Education Campaign, raising public awareness about climate change, and working to keep the Atchafalaya Basin, America’s greatest river swamp, wet and wild.